-As it turned out, soon after t-h-a-t day, I knew I would be using this broken vehicle as a tool of some sorts, perhaps to help others.
-And yes, yes… you can stop whispering “anyone but yourself!”
+As it turned out, on that fateful day, I knew I would be using this broken vehicle as a tool of some sorts, perhaps to help others.
+And yes, yes… Knowing how difficult it is for me to accept help, you can stop whispering “Help anyone but yourself!”

-The end of November marks the beginning of new chapter in my life, a new life that started exactly five years ago.
-I retired from work, not because I wanted to, but because my neurologist, GP and occupational doctor said it was time to.
+The end of each year reminds me of the beginning of new chapter in my life, a new life that started so many years ago.
+I retired from work, not because I wanted to, but because my neurologist, GP and an occupational doctor said it was time.

-Looking back at my physical self between the end of November 2009 and today, my MS took a fairly big step backwards twice.
+Looking back at my physical self between the end of 2009 and today, my MS took a relatively big step backwards twice.
 With hindsight being 20/20, retiring was the right thing to do.
-I cannot even think where I’d be medically had I not retired, so if I wanted anything to work out in my life, then please let it be my early retirement.
+I cannot even think where I’d be medically had I not, so if I wanted anything to work out in my life, let it be my early retirement.

-Of course, I want to remain active somehow and I try to do so within the limits of my abilities.
+Of course, I want and need to remain active somehow, and I try to do so within the limits of my abilities.
 Too many times, I have tried doing more, and too many times, I ended up worse for wear afterwards.
 So, I don’t complain.
 There are worse things in life.